-Under normal conditions, Slip Start should not be enabled.
-Enable it only in circumstances where you deliberately want the wheels to spin, such as:
+Under normal conditions, the traction control system should remain on.
+Turn it off only in circumstances where you deliberately want the wheels to spin, such as:

 - Starting on a loose surface, such as gravel or snow.

 - · Driving in deep snow, sand or mud.

 - · Rocking out of a hole or deep rut.

+- · Driving off-road.

-To allow the wheels to spin, touch Controls > Driving > Slip Start.
+On Rear-Wheel Drive vehicles, turn off traction control and allow the wheels to spin by touching Controls > Driving > Slip Start.